 - 3. Monitoring shall be conducted to determine the effects on water quality and availability of aquatic habitat for salmonids.
-Monitoring in the Russian River shall include continuous monitoring of temperature, dissolved oxygen, pH, and specific conductivity at multiple stations from Ukiah to Jenner as described below for the duration of this Order. - a.
-Monitoring on the East Fork Russian River shall occur at a seasonal water quality data sonde with real-time telemetry located approximately 1/3 mile (0.33 mi) downstream from Lake Mendocino, and SCWA shall record hourly measurements of water temperature, dissolved oxygen, specific conductivity, pH, and turbidity. - b.
-Monitoring on the Russian River shall occur at three, multi-parameter "permanent" water quality data sondes at USGS stream gages located at Hopland, Diggers Bend near Healdsburg, and Hacienda Bridge.
-These three data sondes are referred to as "permanent" as they are maintained as part of SCWA's early warning detection system in coordination with USGS on its "Real-time Data for California" website.
-As of March 2014, the data sonde at SCWA's river diversion facility at Mirabel was removed due to several construction projects; therefore it will not be included in the 2016 monitoring effort. - c.
-Monitoring on the Russian River shall occur at three seasonal data sondes with real-time telemetry in cooporation with USGS at USGS gages at Cloverdale station (north of Cloverdale at Commisky Station Road), Jimtown (at the Alexander Valley Road bridge), and at Johnson's Beach (Guerneville).
-The data sonde at the Cloverdale gage collects dissolved oxygen and temperature, the data sonde at the Jimtown gage collects pH, temperature, dissolved oxygen, specific conductivity and turbidity, and the data sonde at Johnson's Beach collects pH, temperature, dissolved oxygen, specific conductivity and turbidity.
-Data from these locations is available on the USGS "Real-time Data for California" website.
+Monitoring in the Russian River shall include continuous monitoring at multiple stations from Ukiah to Jenner as described below for the duration of this Order. - a.
+Monitoring on the East Fork Russian River shall occur at a seasonal water quality data sonde located approximately 1/3 mile (0.33 mi) downstream from Lake Mendocino, and SCWA shall record hourly measurements of water temperature, dissolved oxygen, specific conductivity, pH, and turbidity. - Monitoring on the Russian River shall occur at four, multi-parameter "permanent" water quality data sondes at USGS stream gages located at Hopland, Diggers Bend near Healdsburg, and Hacienda Bridge; and at a SCWA maintained station at the Mirabel fish ladder.
+These four data sondes are referred to as "permanent" as they are maintained as part of SCWA's early warning detection system in coordination with USGS.
+All four stations shall record measurements of water temperature, dissolved oxygen, specific conductivity, pH, and turbidity every fifteen (15) minutes.
+With the exception of the Mirabel station, these data are available on the USGS "Current Water Data for California" website. - c.
+Monitoring on the Russian River shall occur at three seasonal data sondes in cooperation with USGS at USGS gages at Cloverdale station (north of Cloverdale at Commisky Station Road) and Jimtown (at the Alexander Valley Road bridge); and at a SCWA maintained station at Johnson's Beach (Guerneville).
+The data sonde at the Cloverdale gage collects dissolved oxygen and temperature, and the data sonde at the Jimtown gage and at Johnson's Beach collect pH, temperature, dissolved oxygen, specific conductivity, and turbidity.
+All three seasonal data sonde stations record measurements every fifteen (15) minutes.
+With the exception of the Johnson's Beach station, these data are available on the USGS "Current Water Data for California" website.